2019 Stop & Shop strike: Strike

 Union Stop & Shop employees walked off the job at 1:00 p.m. on April 11 to strike against the contract proposed by Stop & Shop.
 The next day the teamster union, which represented the store's delivery truck drivers and warehouse workers, told its members to respect the UFCW's picket line.
 On April 15, Hockey Hall of Fame defenseman Ray Bourque crossed the picket line at the Stop & Shop in North Andover, Massachusetts; after being filmed by picketing workers, he quickly issued an apology for doing so.
-On April 17, the Boston Globe reported that "at least several dozen" Stop & Shop locations were closed due to the strike.
-While during the first week of the strike, foot traffic by loyal customers in the remaining stores decreased by 75 percent compared to the prior week.
-The Connecticut Food Bank during the same week coordinated with the stores to ensure that the food at the nearly empty locations did not go to waste.
+On April 17, The Boston Globe reported that "at least several dozen" Stop & Shop locations were closed due to the strike.
+During the first week of the strike, foot traffic by loyal customers in the remaining stores decreased by 75 percent compared to the prior week.
+The Connecticut Food Bank during the same week coordinated with the stores and union representatives to ensure that the food at the nearly empty locations did not go to waste while maintaining safety and respect.
 It was estimated that each day of the strike the company lost $20 million in revenue.
 The managing director of the retail consulting firm Strategic Resource Group said, "In nearly 30 years, we haven't seen a strike as effective and devastating as this one."

 Candidates for the 2020 Democratic presidential nomination, including Bernie Sanders, the junior senator from Vermont, and former Vice President Joe Biden announced support for Stop & Shop's employees' strike.
-Elizabeth Warren, the senior senator from Massachusetts, who was also a candidate for the nomination, joined workers at the Somerville, Massachusetts location to rally for a new contract and brought doughnuts for the striking workers.
-Democratic candidates, South Bend, Indiana, mayor Pete Buttigieg and senator Amy Klobuchar, of Minnesota, as well as local politicians, also visited over the next few days the picket lines in support of the striking workers.
+Elizabeth Warren, the senior senator from Massachusetts, who was also a candidate for the nomination, joined workers at the Somerville, Massachusetts, location to rally for a new contract and brought doughnuts for the striking workers.
+Democratic candidates, South Bend, Indiana, mayor Pete Buttigieg and senator Amy Klobuchar of Minnesota, as well as local politicians, also visited the picket lines over the next few days in support of the striking workers.

 The Stop & Shop strike ended on April 21, 2019, after the company and the striking workers reached a tentative agreement, which preserved health and pension benefits and raised employee pay.
 The 11-day strike cost the company $224 million in lost sales and $90–100 million in lost profits.
 The tentative agreement was viewed by the union as a "powerful victory".

 In August 2019, Ahold Delhaize reported the 11-day strike resulted in a $345 million loss in sales, with an estimated 1 in 10 customers not coming back to the store as a regular customer after the strike.